LargonG/logic/README.md

 # logic
-Java library for mathematical logic expressions, or the solution of matlog labs
+Java (version 8) library for mathematical logic expressions, or the solution of matlog labs